X

 guest-house-rustic-bedroom

-What We Love: This rustic guest cabin offers a warm and welcoming atmosphere for guests to enjoy being immersed in nature.
+What We Love: This rustic guest house retreat offers a warm and welcoming atmosphere for guests to enjoy being immersed in nature.
 Large windows frame idyllic views throughout this home.
 We are loving the guest bedrooms with their cozy window seats and mountain views, wonderful spots to curl up with a good book or take an afternoon siesta!
 Any guest lucky enough to stay here may never want to leave!

 Tell Us: What details in the design of this cabin did you like best and why?
-Would this be your idea of ultimate vacation getaway?
+Would this be your idea of the ultimate vacation getaway?
 Let us know in the Comments!

 Note: Have a look at a couple of our favorite home tours that we have featured here on One Kindesign from the portfolio of the architects of this project: Rustic ranch retreat in Montana features a dramatic mountain backdrop and Stunning rustic retreat with majestic views over Montana countryside.